– AD –

 Although many incidents aren’t serious, it’s highly recommended to keep a first aid kit tailored for ATV riding in your trunk.
 If only to provide comfort to the injured person, reassure everyone, and preserve the relaxed spirit of the day while minimizing the risk of the injury worsening.

-A good first-aid kit for ATV riding isn’t just a small, token pouch bought at a hardware store that gets forgotten under the seat.
-A good kit must be waterproof or water-resistant, easily visible (red/orange) so anyone in your vehicle can spot it, and able to be opened quickly while wearing gloves.
-To ensure it contains the right supplies, expect it to be roughly 25 cm x 18 cm x 10 cm in size.
-Also, if you can see and locate the contents without having to dump everything on the ground to find the tweezers, that’s a huge plus.
+A good kit must be waterproof or water-resistant, easily visible (red/orange) soit can be spotted quickly.
+Also, if you can see and locate the contents without having to dump everything on the ground to find the scissors, that’s a huge plus.
 Finally, it should be large enough to allow for adding a few items that may prove useful in the future.

 Photo 4 – grande taille